- Steam Theory

 How Hot Air is Removed from Steam

 Balance pressure type air vents are usually recommended for removing air in steam systems.
 Bimetal type air vents also exist, however these are not recommended for removing hot air from steam systems because the valve opening temperature is more or less fixed.
 This is different from the valve on balanced pressure type air vents, which opens at a temperature that is a certain number of degrees lower than the saturation temperature of steam.
 Hot air is therefore discharged at all times regardless of fluctuations in steam pressure.

 Balance pressure air vents feature an element which usually contains an alcohol based mixture.
 The mixture has been carefully selected to boil at a specific temperature below the boiling point of water.
 When the temperature approaches the boiling point of water at any pressure, the mixture begins to boil which generates a vapor pressure within the element that causes it to expand, pushing the valve onto its seat and closing the air vent.
 This type of mechanism quickly responds to differences in temperature, virtually eliminating steam blowing.

 Operation of Air Vent for Steam (LA21)

-Removing hot air and other non-condensable gases in equipment is just as important during operation as at start-up.
-For example, gases can be generated during regular operation due to insufficient treatment of the boiler feed water which causes carbon dioxide or other non-condensable gases to be fed to the equipment during operation.
+Removing hot air and other gases in equipment is just as important during operation as at start-up.
+For example, carbon dioxide or other non-condensable gases can be generated while equipment is operating normally due to insufficient treatment of the boiler feed water.
 Also, residual air inside equipment can be heated by the steam to high temperatures and interfere with heat transfer.
 If the air and/or non-condensable gases are not completely removed, the efficiency of the steam process can be severely impaired.
 Air venting should thus be ensured throughout start-up and during regular operation.